justincoon/ooverlap/docs/fspec/fspec.md

 *Responsibilities:* Organizing the team, Creating the Graphic Elements of the site, Making sure deadlines are met

 **Santiago De La Torre:** Database Analyst
-*Responsibilities:*
+*Responsibilities:*  Implementing the database for the website and managing all data that flows through it such as user accounts and calendar info

 **Justin Coon:** Software Engineer, Technology Integration Specialist
-*Responsibilities:*  Assisting in creation of design documents and researching the Google and Facebook APIs
+*Responsibilities:*  Assisting in creation of design documents and researching/utilizing the Google and Facebook APIs

 **Thai Nguyen:** UI/UX Designer, Software Engineer
-*Responsibilities:*
+*Responsibilities:*  Deciding the flow of the website,

 **Kiernan Drohan:** Software Engineer, Technology Integration Specialist
 *Responsibilities:*